All About The Memories

 problem.
 Luckily (for us) they discovered new choir member, Jim,

-offering Jim a position as lead singer with the band.
+offered Jim the position as lead singer with the band.
 The four

 lads continued to rehearse and it was starting to sound good....